BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 To refer to a nested dialogue sequence, you'll need to list the UUID for the nested dialogue found in its Dialog Assets entry, and then set the line of dialogue you'd like to start with in your nested dialogue sequence as a child of the Nested Dialog node.

-You'll also need to make sure the nested dialogue you're linking to is listed as a child in the Dialog Assets entry for the original dialogue, and add the original dialogue as a child of the nested dialogue if you'd like to be able to return to it.
+You'll  need to make sure the nested dialogue you're linking to is listed as a child in the Dialog Assets entry for the original dialogue, and add the original dialogue as a child of the nested dialogue if you'd like to be able to return to it.

 I'll be covering more about how to create new nested dialogue files, as well as creating new dialogue files generally at the end of this tutorial!
 You can scroll to the end of the page to find it.

-## **HOW DO YOU EDIT THE DIALOG TIMELINE FILES?**
+## ### How Do You Edit the Dialog Timeline Files?

 And now for the Dialog Timeline files.
 These are very lengthy and complicated files, and some parts of editing them can be extremely tedious, time consuming, and potentially, like, almost impossible without a python script to automate some parts of editing them.